curl/everything-curl/curl-etiquette.md

     A: Top-posting.
     Q: What is the most annoying thing in e-mail?

-Apart from the screwed up read order (especially when mixed together in a thread when someone responds using the mandated bottom-posting style), it also makes it impossible to quote only parts of the original mail.
+Apart from the screwed-up read order (especially when mixed together in a thread when someone responds using the mandated bottom-posting style), it also makes it impossible to quote only parts of the original mail.

-When you reply to a mail.
-You let the mail client insert the previous mail quoted.
+When you reply to a mail you let the mail client insert the previous mail quoted.
 Then you put the cursor on the first line of the mail and you move down through the mail, deleting all parts of the quotes that don't add context for your comments.
 When you want to add a comment you do so, inline, right